maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - **But only valid within the scope in which they were declared**
 - Useful for storing global values used throughout the app
   - Conveys the meaning of that value to future maintainers of the code
-  - Helps to have only one place to change if the hardcoded value need to change
+  - Helps to have only one place to change if the hardcoded values need to change

 ### Shadowing

-- **We can declare a new variable with the same name as a previous variable**
+- **We can declare a new variable with the same name as a previously-declared variable**
   - The first variable is *shadowed* by the second
-  - The second variable is what the compiler will see past that point
+  - The second variable is what the compiler will see past that point in that scope
-  - The second variable takes any uses of the variable name to itself
+  - The second variable takes any further uses of the variable name to itself
   - **Until either it itself is *shadowed* or the scope ends**
-- **NOTE: A scope can be created using standalone block `{}`**
+- **NOTE: A new scope can be created using any block `{}`**

 ```rs
 fn main() {